 The data pushed to a dashboard needs to be presented so that clinicians can quickly see data trends versus ready health data in report structure only (graphical views).
 Likewise, the data results must be presented and formatted, ensuring units of measurements are included in the display.

 Data filters and notifications need to be present so clinicians can quickly see concerning data.
-Do not expect clinicians to remember to check portals on their own.
+Do not expect HCPs to remember to check portals on their own.